xeros-and-ones/todo-API_fastapi/README.md

 # todo-API_fastapi
-An API created With python and fastapi for a todo app
+An API for collaborative learning with a friend, created With python and fastapi for a todo app